<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 What you stand to gain here is an insanely lightweight carbon fiber chassis, which also offers the best overall rigidity on the market.
 This bad boy weighs in at just 1.3 pounds, which is nearly 5 grams less than the already light Alpinestars BNS above.

-"Long way down rides like this one to Patagonia require some additional protection"
+eric-wearing-plenty-of-adventure-motorcycle-gear-in-patagonia"Long way down rides like this one to Patagonia require some additional protection"

-In addition to its featherweight performance, we also love the Leatt 6.5 for its outstanding adjustability.
+In addition to its featherweight build, we also love the Leatt 6.5 for its outstanding adjustability.
 Both the forward and rear struts can be moved forward and backward, while the rear strut can also be adjusted for angle by simply swapping out a small rubber stopper.

 All three adjustments require zero tools to make, so dialing this motorcycle neck brace in on the fly is insanely convenient.